-Organize your sites and pre-production environments for easy management and separated reporting.
+Organize your sites and pre-production environments for easy management and separated reporting in Adobe Target.

 The primary goal of host management is to ensure that no inactive content accidentally appears on websites.
 Host management also lets you separate report data by environment.